Consumer Medicine Information

 mg per minute.
 This dose may be repeated at 5-minute intervals until a satisfactory

-Your blood pressure and ECG will be monitored during treatment.
+Your blood pressure and heart will be monitored during treatment.

 If you are given too much

 However, if you are accidentally given too much METOPROLOL IV MYLAN you may experience

 pressure, possible heart failure and breathing difficulties.